ProfessorAkram/Unity-Programming/docs/unity-colliders-collisions.md

 }//end Open Door()

 ```
-This structure emphasizes **delegation and data querying**: the object that changes owns the collision logic, but it can query other objects for necessary information.
+This structure emphasizes **delegation and data querying**.
+The door checks for collision and delegates actions to internal methods.
+It also queries other objects for necessary information.

 ---